microsoft/assistant-pf-demo/README-Azure-Monitor.md

 ### Building a Dashboard with Promptflow Telemetry

 > Note: You can access the telemetry data both through the Application Insights instance and the associated Log Analytics Workspace, albeit using different table and column names (see [here for details](https://learn.microsoft.com/en-us/azure/azure-monitor/app/convert-classic-resource#table-structure)).
-We are choosing access through the Log Analytics Workspace since it is recommended way for new projects and it allows Python acces to the data which we will be using to create automated evaluations.
+We are choosing access through the Log Analytics Workspace since it is the recommended way for new projects and it allows Python access to the data which we will be using to create automated evaluations.

 To have the Telemetry from Promptflow and your app show up in and Azure Portal Dashboard or a Grafana Dashboard, you can follow these steps: